 At times the transportation of certain types of materials will compromise the chromium oxide passive film of the stainless steel.
 Once this occurs, passivation is required.
 But prior to passivation, all superficial rust must be removed.
 Rather than performing a passivation procedure several times, which can be quite costly and time-consuming, consider that the chromium oxide is already compromised, or not at all present.
 Hence, the application of John-Henry GO-pHER® via a fogging system will aid in rust removal, leaving the stainless steel tank so clean that it might appear pristine.
 Be assured that it is NOT ready for the next cargo.
 After this rust removal process, the tank must be passivated following the ASTM-A967 standard.

 This process is required to restore the chromium oxide layer to stainless steel tanks, especially after a rust removal process as outlined above, and/or buffing the tank.
-See “Frequently Asked Questions About Passivation.”
+See “Passivation FAQ.”

 Technical Data Sheets for products discussed ON thiS PAGE